 How to achieve National Highway Sector Schemes certification to work on the UK road network, the range of schemes available, and how to apply.

-National Highways Sector Schemes (NHSS) are bespoke quality management systems for organisations working on the UK road network.
+National Highways Sector Schemes (NHSS) are bespoke integrated quality management systems for organisations working on the UK road network.
 They use the current ISO 9001 as the basic standard, and additionally provide specific requirements and interpretation for a particular industry.

 There are currently more than 20 individual schemes.
 They cover activities ranging from fencing, landscaping and vehicle safety restraints to road surfacing and marking, and traffic management.

 If your company supplies services (including the supply of products but excluding the manufacture of products subject to legal conformity assessment requirements) to Highways England under the Specification for Highways Works (SHW), you must be certified under all the relevant schemes for the work you are carrying out.